-After successfully completing the course, you will be able to identify the legal framework in which contracts operate, assist in the preparation of a contract, identify problems during contract drafting, recognise anti-competitive aspects of contracting and much more.
+Upon completion, you will be able to manage a contract throughout its lifecycle, understand the Australian legal framework in which contracts operate, identify issues, address disputes, recognise anti-competitive aspects and much more.

 Please use this form to contact us

 We can bring this course direct to you and your organisation.
 For groups of six or more we provide cost-effective, customised and outcome-focused in-house training.

 Find out more about how we can help you and your team by completing an enquiry form or calling us on +61 3 9321 1700.